sudheerj/javascript-interview-questions/README.md

 25. ### What is Hoisting

-    Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
+    Hoisting is a JavaScript mechanism where variables, function declarations and classes are moved to the top of their scope before code execution.
 Remember that JavaScript only hoists declarations, not initialisation.
     Let's take a simple example of variable hoisting,

     ```javascript